tdiprima/AI-Agent-Flow/README.md

 **[langchain\_rag_agent/](./src/langchain_rag_agent/)**

 A classic RAG (Retrieval-Augmented Generation) setup built on LangChain.
-If your agents need some *receipts* (a.k.a. context), this one’s your go-to.
+If your agents need some *receipts* (a.k.a. context), this one's your go-to.

 ---